 The Truth about Dieting

 Stop by one of our Arizona walk-in healthcare clinics today to talk with one of our medical professionals.
 With multiple tiers to select from, our medical weight loss program provides customized data, your choice of weight loss aids, personalized dieting protocols and so much more.
-For long-term weight loss goals and short-term immediate care, Banner Urgent Care has everything you’re looking for!
-Contact Banner Urgent Care today to get started with your weight loss plan, or speak with one of our representatives at (480) 988-9108.
+For long-term weight loss goals and short-term immediate care, Urgent Care Extra has everything you’re looking for!
+Contact Urgent Care Extra today to get started with your weight loss plan, or speak with one of our representatives at (480) 988-9108.